maxluk/hdinsight-spark2.0-script-action/README.md

 This script action is limited at the moment only to basic Spark services in command line.
 Services like livy and thrift work, but Jupyter does not.

-#This repo has been deprecated.
+## This repo has been moved to new location.

-###Please check HDInsight's [script-actions](https://github.com/hdinsight/script-actions/tree/master/install-spark2) repo for future updates
+###Please get latest version of the Spark 2.0 script action on the HDInsight's [script-actions](https://github.com/hdinsight/script-actions/tree/master/install-spark2) repo.

 ## Installation instructions